jackyef/react-isomorphic-data/docusaurus/docs/others/caching.md

 id: caching
 title: Caching
 sidebar_label: Caching
+description: 'Explanation about different caching strategy in react-isomorphic-data'
 ---

 All `GET` requests, either lazy or non-lazy ones, can be cached.
 By default, `react-isomorphic-data` will use `cache-first` strategy for all the data.
 This means that if a response for a particular URL + query params already exist in the cache, all subsequent requests will always receive a response from the cache directly, without going to the network.